cloudfoundry/docs-bosh/content/cli-int.md

 `--vars-store=path` flag provides a read write value source unlike all other variables flags that provide read only source.
 It is able to lazily generate and save (to a given file location) variable values based on their type and options.

+!!! note
-<p class="note">Note that once Director officially supports config server API, it will be recommended to avoid using `--vars-store` flag for all commands except `bosh create-env`. `bosh create-env` command will not be able to use config server API since it most likely will be deploying a config server alongside the Director.</p>
+    Once Director officially supports config server API, it will be recommended to avoid using `--vars-store` flag for all commands except `bosh create-env`. `bosh create-env` command will not be able to use config server API since it most likely will be deploying a config server alongside the Director.

 Currently CLI supports `certificate`, `password`, `rsa`, and `ssh` types.
 The Director (connected to a config server) may support additional types known by the config server.